gijit/gi/README.md

 [2] https://github.com/torch/torch7/wiki/Cheatsheet#gpu-support

 Will golang (Go) run on GPUs?
-It might be possible!
+It might be possible, someday.

 # installation from source